Emil-A/fly-guy/README.md

-*Can't believe I just found this gem, I remember being so proud of this freshmen year* *Still such a simple fun console based game, original instructions below* *Just run game.py with python in the terminal*
+*Can't believe I just found this gem, I remember being so proud of this freshmen year.*
+*Still such a simple fun console based game, original instructions below.*
+*Just run game.py with python in the terminal, enjoy!*

 FLY GUY:
 You are the caharcter value you input.